 This course is designed to prepare the dental hygiene student with the necessary theory to appropriately carry out treatment plans and successfully administer topical anesthesia, local infiltration anesthesia and/or nitrous oxide analgesia to increase patient comfort and control pain when providing dental hygiene services.
-One hour lecture per week.
+This five-week course includes fifteen hours of classroom instruction.
 Prerequisite: matriculation in the Dental Hygiene program, Oral Anatomy (DHYG 156), Head & Neck Anatomy (DHYG 147), and Infection Control (DHYG 155) with a minimum grade of "C".
 Corequisites: Dental Pharmacology (DHYG 221), Dental Hygiene II Lecture/Lab (DHYG 250), and Clinical Dental Hygiene II (DHYG 251), or permission of instructor.